High-Intensity Exercise for Type 1 Diabetes

 The trial does not specify if you need to stop taking your current medications, but you must be on a stable type of insulin for at least one month before joining.
 If you're not using an insulin analog, you may need to switch to one at least a month before starting the trial.

-Is high-intensity interval training safe for people with type 1 diabetes?
+What prior data suggests that high-intensity interval training is safe for people with type 1 diabetes?

 Rémi Rabasa-Lhoret